-Our rich, broad and balanced curriculum is designed to enable the school to be successful in achieveing its mission statement, vision and aims.
+Our rich, broad and balanced curriculum is designed to enable the school to be successful in achieving its mission statement, vision and aims.

-Our curriculum is based on the National Curriculum and we teach Religious Education based on the locally agreed syllabus.
+The curriculum has been designed by the class teachers, led by the subject leads, and the Headteacher and Deputy Headteacher.
+It is based on the National Curriculum and we teach Religious Education based on the locally agreed syllabus.

-Parents may chose to withdraw their child from RE lessons and the non-statutory parts of the Sex and Relationships curriculum.
+Parents may choose to withdraw their child from RE lessons and the non-statutory parts of the Sex and Relationships curriculum.
 We would always ask that this is done after consultation with the Headteacher.

-Please note that these do change to ensure that we are best matching teaching to the children's needs.
+Every year group has a curriculum map to ensure coverage and breadth over a year and across the school.
+Please note that the curriculum maps have some flexibility to ensure that we are best matching teaching to the children's needs.

-Phonics: We currently use Jolly Phonics and Letters and Sounds to teach phonics.
+Phonics: We use Letters and Sounds to teach phonics.